snaerth/create-react-component-folder/README.md

 ## Install locally

 When installed locally i.e. installed in your devDependencies (--save-dev).
-Then prefix the command with **npx**, npx ships with npm from >= v5.2.0.
+Then prefix the command with **npx**, npx ships with npm from version >= v5.2.0.
-Run this command from your projects root folder
+Run this command from your project's root folder

 ```sh
 npm install --save-dev create-react-component-folder